skelemoa/quovadis/README.md

 - Skeletics-152
 - Skeleton-mimetics
-- Metamorphics
+- Metaphorics

-The details about each of these datasets can be found in [skeletics-152 README](./skeletics-152/README.md), [skeleton-mimetics README](./skeleton-mimetics/README.md) and [metamorphics README](./metamorphics/README.md).
+The details about each of these datasets can be found in [skeletics-152 README](./skeletics-152/README.md), [skeleton-mimetics README](./skeleton-mimetics/README.md) and [metaphorics README](./metaphorics/README.md).

 ### Pre Trained models